myipsprd/Rebuilding-Stronger-IA-Deliverables/Website-Rebuilding-Stronger-Plan-v2.md

 1.  **Surveys and questionnaires**: Distribute online surveys to collect feedback on website features, design, and content priorities from all stakeholder groups.
 2.  **Focus groups**: Conduct focus group discussions with representatives from key participant groups to delve deeper into their specific needs and preferences.
 3.  **User testing**: Involve stakeholders in the testing process, allowing them to interact with the redesigned websites and provide feedback on their user experience.
-4.  **Open forums**: Host public meetings

-    and online discussion sessions, inviting stakeholders to share their thoughts and ideas on the website redesign process.
+4.  **Open forums**: Host public online discussion sessions, inviting stakeholders to share their thoughts and ideas on the website redesign process.

 ## Keeping Everyone Informed and Involved

 To maintain stakeholder engagement and build trust throughout the redesign process, we will implement a transparent and consistent communication strategy.
 This may include:

-1.  **Progress updates**: Share regular updates on the project's status, milestones achieved, and upcoming activities through various channels, such as email newsletters, social media, and the IPS website.
+1.  **Progress updates**: Share regular updates on the project's status, milestones achieved, and upcoming activities through various channels, such as the IPS website and public GitHub plan site.
 2.  **Feedback loops**: Encourage open lines of communication, allowing stakeholders to provide input, ask questions, and voice concerns at any stage of the project.
 3.  **Design previews**: Offer sneak peeks of the new websites' design, layout, and features, soliciting feedback and suggestions for improvements before the final launch.
 4.  **Collaborative decision-making**: Involve key participants in major decisions related to design, content, and functionality, ensuring that the final product reflects the needs and priorities of the entire IPS community.

-### Establishing a Stakeholder Engagement Team

-To facilitate stakeholder engagement throughout the redesign process, we will establish a dedicated Stakeholder Engagement Team.
-This team will be responsible for coordinating all communication efforts, gathering and analyzing input from stakeholders, and ensuring that their feedback is effectively incorporated into the project.

-By prioritizing stakeholder engagement, we can create a strong foundation for the successful redesign and launch of the new Indianapolis Public Schools websites, ensuring that they meet the diverse needs of our students, staff, and community members.

 # Designing for Accessibility and Inclusivity